Who Can Adopt?

 Categories of People Who Can Adopt

 The material issue is what classifications of people can adopt.
-Under Arkansas law, the following individuals can adopt:
+Under Arkansas law, the following individuals can adopt in Arkansas:

 - A married couple can adopt together.
 After a number of federal court rulings in 2017, adoption by same-sex married couples is now legal in all 50 states.